lfpareja/lfpareja.github.io/_pages/home.md

 **I'm a physical oceanographer working on coastal ocean dynamics and air-sea interaction.**
 ---
-I work in the Department of Marine and Coastal Sciences at Rutgers University where I co-teach Numerical Modeling of the Ocean and Atmosphere I (nMOA)
+I work in the Department of Marine and Coastal Sciences at Rutgers University.
+In Fall 2204, I co-teach Numerical Modeling of the Ocean and Atmosphere I (nMOA)

 Read more about my academic research [here](https://google.com)

 My CV can be found [here](https://nlbeaird.github.io/assets/beaird_CV.pdf).

+I an an Environmental Engineer, Meteorologist and Physical Oceanographer
 ---

 During postdocs at Davidson Laboratory and Rutgers University, I've researched the dynamics of river plumes, offshore wind, and marine boundary layers.